DaveDeCaprio/voice-stream/docs/getting_started/walkthrough.md

 ```

 The {py:func}`~voice_stream.integrations.langchain.langchain_step` runs the chain we created above.
 This step uses
-streaming mode by default, so it is capable of outputting a token at a time down the pipe.  `ChatVertexAI` doesn't
+streaming mode by default, so it is capable of outputting a token at a time down the stream.  `ChatVertexAI` doesn't
 currently support this mode though, so that output will come out all at once.
 This creates a longer delay between the
 end of you speaking and the start of the response.
 In production applications, you wil probably want to use an LLM that
 supports streaming tokens.